 This concept of an alternative minimum tax is only really familiar in the USA where it is largely applied to individual incomes and so is very different from the proposal made here.
 What an alternative minimum tax seeks to do is ensure that if for any reason the rules of the tax system as enacted result in an outcome that means less than a minimum percentage of a person (or company’s) taxable income is paid in tax, then that minimum proportion is paid instead.

-An alternative minimum tax could be applied to the profits of UK corporations with multinational associates and could work in a number of ways to tackle the current abuses of the corporation tax system.
+An alternative minimum tax could be applied to the profits of UK corporations with multinational associates and could work in a number of ways to tackle the current failings in the corporation tax system.
 For example, it could be used to determine the minimum proportion of the profits of a multinational corporation subject to tax in the UK.
 Using the principles of unitary taxation, this proportion could be based on sales to UK companies as a percentage of worldwide sales.
 The resulting proportion of the globally declared profits of the multinational would be attributed to the UK, with the alternative minimum tax rate being applied if what the corporation was proposing to pay was less.
 This would take out of the equation a great deal of what Sir Martin Sorrell has called the ‘question of judgement’ in deciding the sum that multinational corporations should pay in tax.

 Another approach would be to look at the total declared income from all sources of the UK operations of a multinational corporation and to ensure that a minimum rate of tax was due on them, whatever other rules might apply.
-This would prevent likely future abuse when territorial taxation is in full operation, when large parts of the British profits of a UK company could be shifted outside the UK to a tax haven (using mechanisms similar to those in use at Google, Starbucks and Amazon) before being sent back to the UK in the form of tax-free dividends.
+This would prevent likely future avoidance when territorial taxation is in full operation, when large parts of the British profits of a UK company could be shifted outside the UK to a tax haven (using mechanisms similar to those in use at Google, Starbucks and Amazon) before being sent back to the UK in the form of tax-free dividends.
 An alternative minimum tax would include those dividends in the income base of the company and subject them to a minimum tax rate, so negating much of the benefit of the profit shifting.

 Other variations on this theme are possible, but three important points can be made.
 First, the UK could adopt these measures unilaterally.
 Second, doing so would not breach its international obligations or EU law if they were applied to solely UK-based companies.
 Last, and perhaps most important, any alternative minimum tax rate must be lower than the notional tax rate at which companies are charged tax in the UK.
 If that notional tax rate was 21 per cent, as it will be for large companies from 2014 onwards, then the alternative minimum tax rate would have to be several percentage points lower.
-A rate of 15 or 16 per cent would seem appropriate.
-It is inevitable under existing tax rules that there are occasions when tax due is less than the headline tax rate multiplied by the declared profit of any company.
-That possibility should, within reason, be allowed to continue.
-What needs to be stopped is the situation where this not only becomes commonplace but is so easy to achieve that the payment of tax really does, as Sir Martin Sorrell implied, become a matter of choice for multinational corporations.
+A rate of 15 or 16 per cent would seem appropriate to allow for the fact that having taken into consideration the allowances and reliefs available in tax law taxable profit in the UK can legitimately be lower than accounting profit, and an alternative minimum tax should not seek to change that.
+What needs to be stopped is the payment of tax becoming, as Sir Martin Sorrell implied, a matter of choice for multinational corporations.
 That will always be unacceptable and is at the heart of the current tax debate in the UK.

 <A head>8.11 A general anti-avoidance principle